News

 Grading.
 Grading will be based on

-To pass, you need to achieve 50% of points in each category and overall.
+To pass, you must achieve 50% of points in each category and 50% of the overall points.

 The Prerequisites.
 We expect programming skills at the level of "Programming 2".
 Knowledge in Python, program analysis, and instrumentation can be acquired on the go.
-We use a bit of statistics, logic, and machine learning, but nothing too exotic.
+We use statistics, logic, and machine learning, but nothing too exotic.

 Questions and Answers.
 We will set up a Mattermost channel for questions and answers.
 You can also ask questions during the lecture and get immediate answers.